 What constitutes Category 1 credit?

-Category 1 CME (or AMA PRA Category 1 credit) are those formal activities which are based on a planning process that includes a needs assessment, learning objectives, educational design and assessment.
-These activities are planned with full compliance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education, the standards for commercial support and the AMA gifts to physicians from industry policy.
+Category 1 CME (or AMA PRA Category 1 credit) are those formal activities that are based on a planning process that includes a needs assessment, learning objectives, educational design, and assessment.
+These activities are planned in full compliance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education, the Standards for Integrity and Independence in Accredited Continuing Education, and the AMA gifts to physicians from industry policy.
 These activities are certified by an accredited provider such as EVMS.

 What is Category 2 credit?